pyrretsoftware/termusic/README.md

 ![image](https://raw.githubusercontent.com/pyrretsoftware/termusic/main/images/carbon.png)

 A minimal and lightweight terminal music player.
-> [!WARNING]
-> Termusic is in a very early stage of development, the code is messy, the application is unstable and its overall a bad experience.
-I recommend waiting until a stable release before trying termusic out.

 ## What is termusic?
 Termusic is a utility for playing music from YouTube.
 It uses the invidious api, the cobalt api and ffplay to stream and play audio.
 # Getting started!